 Trócaire has identified a ‘Culture of Innovation’ as a key enabler in our five year strategic plan.

 Innovation is change that adds value.
 Across our organisation and work, innovation happens every day.
 We recognise, map and review these innovations using various approaches.

 One of the approaches we use to promote innovation is the annual Trócaire Innovation Awards.
 These awards recognise and celebrate innovation in all its forms – large and small.
 Importantly, we also celebrate ‘failures’ as an opportunity for learning and improving.
-The inaugural Trócaire Innovation Awards will take place in 2018.
-This initiative will recognise and celebrate innovations in our programmes around the world.
+The inaugural Trócaire Innovation Awards took place in 2018.
+This initiative celebrated innovations in our programmes around the world.

 Trócaire works in partnership with civil society groups.
 Partnership ensures communities can shape our programming and, in turn, their own future.
 Our citizens' led approach leads to constant learning and development of our work.